Puerto Rico vs the Dominican Republic: which is right for you?

 Explore Puerto Rico's Afro-Caribbean roots

 If you want to learn about Indigenous history in Puerto Rico, you have lots of opportunities to do so.
-Head to the Cueva del Indio in Arecibo to see one of the most significant Taíno sites on the island, or travel south to the Centro Ceremonial Indígena de Tibes in Ponce, one of the most important archeological sites in the Caribbean and a standing testament to pre-Taíno cultures.
+Head to the Cueva del Indio in Arecibo to see one of the most significant Taíno sites on the island, or travel south to the Centro Ceremonial Indígena de Tibes in Ponce, one of the most important archaeological sites in the Caribbean and a standing testament to pre-Taíno cultures.

 Don’t miss the Museo de las Américas in San Juan, which explores the history of colonization and slavery on the island; the Museo de Historia de Caguas also delves into the island’s Creole identity on the island, starting with its Indigenous peoples.